 Chicken Salad in Puff Pastry Cups

 - 1 (17.3 oz) box puff pastry, defrosted per package instructions

 For the chicken salad:

-- 1 (6 oz) cooked chicken breast (grilled, poached, or baked), chopped into ¼ inch pieces
+- 6 oz cooked chicken breast, chopped into ¼ inch pieces

 - ⅓ cup plain Greek yogurt

-- Meanwhile, place all of the chicken salad ingredients in a medium bowl.
+- While the puff pastry pieces are cooling, place all of the chicken salad ingredients in a medium bowl.
 Stir gently to combine.

 - Once the puff pastry stacks are cool, use a paring knife to gently cut around and remove the inside circle from the top of each stack, creating a hole.